DrKeHan/DTD/README.md

 This repository documents a day-to-day dynamic traffic assignment model on the Sioux Falls network, with possible extensions to other networks by updating the dynamic network loading module (see https://github.com/DrKeHan/DTA).

 Documentation and cite as:
 Yu, Y., Han, K., Ochieng, W.Y., 2020.
 Day-to-Day Dynamic Traffic Assignment with Imperfect Information, Bounded Rationality and Information Sharing.
-Transportation Research Part C, forthcoming.
+Transportation Research Part C, 114, 59-83.

 Run one of the following scripts to run a version of the day-to-day dynamic traffic assignment model:
 Base_Model_I.m,